Alberta tourist destination removes "no overnight camping" signs - RV Travel

 Other campers said they were trying to save money while exploring the beauty around Canmore, so close to Banff National Park, and the many nearby hikes and climbs.

-She said staff has looked at how B.C. has dealt with its precariously housed camping population, and they’ve decided they can’t simply move campers.
+She said staff has looked at how British Columbia has dealt with its precariously housed camping population, and they’ve decided they can’t simply move campers.
 “All you’re doing is moving the problem and you’re not fixing that social safety net,” Brown said.

 Instead, they will continue trying to make people safe for now and tackle the bigger housing crisis to “keep that vibrant community” of people of all socioeconomic levels living in the town, she said.